-- The PRTF has met the requirement of staff fully vaccinated (either by staff obtaining additional doses, or replacing unvaccinated staff with vaccinated staff).

-OR - The combined number of staff that are vaccinated (have received a single dose of a vaccine or all of the doses in the multiple dose vaccine series or have received at least one dose of a multiple vaccine series) meet the requirement. - Staff that has received at least one dose must also have their second dose scheduled.
+- The CORF has met the requirements of staff fully vaccinated (either by staff obtaining additional doses, or replacing unvaccinated staff with vaccinated staff). - OR, - The combined number of staff that are vaccinated (have received a single dose of a vaccine or all of the doses multiple dose vaccine series or have received at least one dose of a multiple vaccine series) meet the requirement. - Staff that has received at least one dose must also have their second dose scheduled.